 Back in 2015, I began to get involved in learning photography seriously.
 To gain some insight, I started by speaking to both amateur and professional photographers.
 While doing so, I noticed two very different schools of thought among a few of them.
 Aside from the typical Nikon vs. Canon banter, at the time, some photographers felt that utilizing programs like Photoshop showed a lack of skill and real talent.
 While others embraced the use of such programs as a means to more effectively express their artistic vision.

 What I saw in these two opposing opinions was the classic difference between a realist and a dreamer.
 In studying photographers' work employing each approach, I saw many examples of fantastic pieces on both sides.
 Regardless, I realized that I would need to decide where I stood in entering the world of photography.
 Would I approach my craft as a realist or a dreamer?

 It wasn’t hard to decide.
 I’m a dreamer through and through.
 I also had already learned Photoshop in the late nineties.
 Sure it took some effort to dust off my brain and become accustomed to the latest updates and changes, but I was excited about the challenge.
 I was ready to grow in a new artistic direction, and I wanted to use Photoshop - my digital darkroom - to do it.

 But as always, there was a need for balance.

-Although I am a dreamer by nature, I didn’t want to discount the approach of the realists.
+Although I am a dreamer by nature, I didn’t want to discount the realists' approach.
 I needed to learn from them, and understanding their perspective has helped me a lot.
 In particular, because of them, I resolved not to rely solely on my skills in the digital darkroom to create art.
 They helped me recognize the need to become adept at utilizing my tools during the initial shoot, thereby saving time on tedious corrections.
 Doing this allows me to use the digital darkroom primarily to dream and express thoughts and concepts.

 As far as Nikon vs. Canon...